 We cannot assure you that an active trading market for our common stock will exist at any time.
 Holders of our common stock may not be able to sell shares quickly or at the market price if trading in our common stock is not active.
-During the 52-week period ended May 7, 2007 our average daily trading volume has been approximately 153,000 shares and the intra-day sales prices per share of our common stock ranged from \$0.68 to \$6.15.
+During the 52-week period ended August 10, 2007 our average daily trading volume has been approximately 164,000 shares and the intra-day sales prices per share of our common stock ranged from \$0.68 to \$4.24.
+As of August 10, 2007, our officers, directors and principal stockholders control approximately 67% of our common stock.
 The trading price of our common stock is likely to be highly volatile and could be subject to wide fluctuations in price in response to various factors, many of which are beyond our control, including:

-- our cash and short-term investment position; - actual or anticipated timing and results of our clinical trials; - actual or anticipated regulatory approvals of our product candidates or of competing products; - changes in laws or regulations applicable to our product candidates or our competitors' products; - changes in the expected or actual timing of our development programs or our competitors' potential development programs; - actual or anticipated variations in quarterly operating results; - announcements of technological innovations by us, our collaborators or our competitors; - new products or services introduced or announced by us or our competitors; - changes in financial estimates or recommendations by securities analysts; - conditions or trends in the biotechnology and pharmaceutical industries; - · changes in the market valuations of similar companies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - developments concerning our collaborations; - trading volume of our common stock; - maintaining compliance with the listing requirements of the stock exchange on which we are listed; - · announcement of, or expectation of, additional financing efforts; and - sales of our common stock by us or our stockholders.
+- our cash and short-term investment position; - actual or anticipated timing and results of our clinical trials; - actual or anticipated regulatory approvals of our product candidates or of competing products; - changes in laws or regulations applicable to our product candidates or our competitors' products; - changes in the expected or actual timing of our development programs or our competitors' potential development programs; - actual or anticipated variations in quarterly operating results; - announcements of technological innovations by us, our collaborators or our competitors; - new products or services introduced or announced by us or our competitors; - changes in financial estimates or recommendations by securities analysts; - conditions or trends in the biotechnology and pharmaceutical industries; - changes in the market valuations of similar companies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - developments concerning our collaborations; - trading volume of our common stock; - limited number of shares of our common stock held by non-affiliates of the company; - · maintaining compliance with the listing requirements of the stock exchange on which we are listed; - announcement of, or expectation of, additional financing efforts; and - · sales of our common stock by us or our stockholders.